turmeric nourish bowl

 - Top with the rest of the toppings and anything else you wish, and enjoy!

-Ok guys, obsessed with doing laundry and having my laundry smell good, but I also have sensitive skin, which means I have to be careful about which laundry detergent I buy.
-This one was $9.99 for a 66 load bottle — I got it in the "wildflower" scent.
+Ok guys, I'm obsessed with doing laundry and having my laundry smell good, but I also have sensitive skin, which means I have to be careful about which laundry detergent I buy.

 Like the laundry detergent, the dish soap is vegan and made without parabens or animal testing.
 Again, the sensitive skin strikes again — I like dish soaps that are gentler on your hands.